CMP home

 James Cole, the newly crowned MSA Formula Ford Champion of Great Britain, enjoyed his first taste of Formula 3 power at Silverstone when he went behind the wheel of a National Class Carlin Motorsport Dallara last week.

-JAMES COLE CROWNED 2009 MSA BRITISH FORMULA FORD CHAMPIONJC_09_One
+JAMES COLE CROWNED 2009 MSA BRITISH FORMULA FORD CHAMPION

 05 October 2009…/Merseyside driver James Cole (21) secured the 2009 MSA Formula Ford Champion title at the final round of the Championship, held at Castle Combe, Wiltshire on Saturday.
 The Jamun Racing driver had dominated from the start, leading the standings since the opening round at Oulton Park, and taking seven wins and a further eight podiums during the course of the season.
 Cole scored 597 points during the year to beat his main title rival, American driver, Josef Newgarden.